jcu-eresearch/Aquarium-PH-Controller/README.md

 Download and unzip them in your Arduino libraries folder.
 If you are using [ino](http://inotool.org) to build this project then they can go into the lib folder.

-The following libraries are pulled in as git submodules: